 After a wonderful time, we proceed for lunch at the crab shack, run by the Mida Creek conservation community and ideal for a relaxed meal in a rustic setting or drinks whilst watching the creek.
 Mida Creek, a Broadwater tidal creek surrounded by extensive mangroves and lined with palms is where we end a wonderful tour.

-We will depart for Mombasa and on arrival, drop off at your residence/hotel.
+We will depart for Malindi and on arrival, drop off at your residence/hotel.

 Rate Per Person: